Discipline and the Cane

 May 2011

-Canes have been the mainstay of corporal punishment since time in memorium.
-They continue to be used in many former English colonies, much of Asia and other parts of the world both at home and in the schools.
-So why should not the fetish lifestyle take this instrument so well-loved (and hated) by generations?
-Cane set has the same effect on males and females, so there is no sexual discrimination in the punishment.
-A fair crack of the cane for all.
+Canes have been the mainstay of corporal punishment since time immemorial.
+They continue to be used in many former English colonies, as well as in much of Asia and other parts of the world, both at home and in schools.
+So why shouldn't the fetish lifestyle take this instrument so well-loved (and hated) by generations?
+The cane set has the same effect on males and females, so there is no sexual discrimination in the punishment—a fair crack of the cane for all.

 Construction

 Canes are made from a variety of materials.
 Rattan is the most popular due to its unique combination of lightweight and extreme flexibility.
 They can also be made from Malacca, bamboo and whalebone.
-Each of them has issues as Malacca is quite knobby and will cause blisters on force impact points.
+Each of them has issues, as Malacca is quite knobby and will cause blisters on force-impact points.
 At the same time, bamboo is prone to splintering.
-Whalebone is extremely hard and appeared in Victorian times as severe punishments for prisoners.
-Few are found today, made from whalebone and typically only found in antique shops.
+Whalebone is extremely hard and was used in Victorian times as a severe punishment for prisoners.
+Few are found today, typically made from whalebone and often only available in antique shops.

-Lengths can vary from about 60cm (2 feet) to 130cm (4 feet) and have differing purposes.
-The shorted version are for across the palms of the hands, buttocks or back of the thighs.
-The longer, thicker ones are sally for the back.
+Lengths can vary from approximately 60cm (2 feet) to 130cm (4 feet) and serve different purposes.
+The shorter version is for across the palms of the hands, buttocks or back of the thighs.
+The longer, thicker ones are suitable for the back.
 The longer the cane, the more difficult it is to control and aim properly and should be rejected (unless the caning is of the judicial type).

-The weight of a cane is the important thing, and here appearances may be deceptive.
-The slimmer and lighter the canes are more likely to cut the skin or have harsher effects.
+The weight of a cane is a crucial factor, and appearances may be deceiving.
+The slimmer and lighter the canes are, the more likely they are to cut the skin or have harsher effects.
 Thicker canes better combine the qualities of penetration and "spread" and are less liable to break the skin.

 Head Cane Set

-The cane is the classic implement of school room discipline and possibly the most feared.
-The sound of the "swish" the cane makes as it slices through the air brings the warning of impending pain on its journey to the recipient's bare bottom.
-The impact and effects are instantaneous as long red marks appear denoting the violence delivered.
-The slight handle vibrations reward the disciplinarian with the sensation of a job completed, But the mid sets to task as it readies for the next stroke.
-This crooked-handled punishment cane is best as the handle gives the disciplinarian a much better grip and stops the cane from slipping out of their hand.
+The cane is the classic implement of schoolroom discipline and possibly the most feared.
+The sound of the cane swishing through the air brings the warning of impending pain on its journey to the recipient's bare bottom.
+The impact and effects are instantaneous, as long red marks appear denoting the violence delivered.
+The slight handle vibrations reward the disciplinarian with the sensation of a job completed, but the mid sets to task as it readies for the next stroke.
+This crooked-handled punishment cane is ideal, as the handle provides the disciplinarian with a much better grip, preventing the cane from slipping out of their hand.

 Care and Maintenance

-Keeping the cane in a long thin container half-filled with water maintains the bottom of the cane swishy and flexible.
+Keeping the cane in a long, thin container half-filled with water maintains the bottom of the cane swishy and flexible.
 It also increases the force transfer on impact and prevents splintering.
-Regular use is required and aeration to prevent the cane from becoming waterlogged or discoloured in time.
+Regular use is required, along with aeration, to prevent the cane from becoming waterlogged or discoloured over time.

-A strong humiliation factor and increased fear anticipation are to have the recipient of the punishment smooth by using sanding paper.
-Inform the victim that it is in their interest not to have splinters or fibre deeply embedded in their flesh.
+A strong humiliation factor and increased fear anticipation can be mitigated by using sanding paper to smooth the recipient of the punishment.
+Inform the victim that it is in their interest not to have splinters or fibres deeply embedded in their flesh.
 Such injuries invariably will require a doctor to remove them and create interesting conversations in an emergency room.

 Stable/Horse Cane